ccYSL/rocksolidexc/README.md

 # My web application built for RockSolid Excavation LLC made with nextJS, TailwindCSS, and RadixUI.
 ## Complete redo of the entire website while still keeping the abstract structure of the main page.

-### Improved Readability, Improved Navigation, Better UI and UX, More convenient
+### Improved Readability, Improved Navigation, Better UI and UX, More convenient, Overall a big step up from CMS.